mitodl/micromasters/README.md

 1. Visit MicroMasters in your browser on port `8079`.
 2. Click "Sign in with edX.org" and sign in by authorizing an edX client.
 If you're running edX locally and you're not already logged in, use the same user that you configured above.

 ### Configuration after first login

 **It's highly recommended that you do the following immediately after your first login with an edX user.**
 After logging into MicroMasters via edX with a given user for the first time, a new MicroMasters user is created to mirror that edX user.
 These commands will help you to fully explore the MicroMasters UI:

 1. **Set your user as a superuser.**

+    Open django shell
+    ```
+    docker-compose run web bash
+    pyton manage.py shell
+    ```

+    Run below script in shell
     ```python
     from django.contrib.auth.models import User
     # Replace 'staff' with the username of the edX user you logged in with